kobotoolbox/docs/source/getting_started_xlsform.md

 1. In the `type` column of the survey worksheet, type **text**.
 This is the question type for the first question, **What is your name?**
 2. In the `name` column, type **yourname**.
 This will be the unique name used to identify the first question.
 Each question must have a unique name and cannot contain spaces or symbols (except the underscore).
-3. In the `label` column, type **What is your name?** This label will be displayed as the question text on the form during data collection.
+3. In the `label` column, type **What is your name?**.
+This label will be displayed as the question text on the form during data collection.

 | type | name     | label              |
 | :--- | :------- | :----------------- |